SPOOKEXE/computercraft-turtle-botnet/README.md

 2. Pick one of the following options depending on what is your circumstance:

 	**Singleplayer (World Folder):**

 	i.
 Copy `turtle -> main -> startup.lua` from this repository to your `turtle folder`.
 	You can find the turtle folder in the `minecraft world folder -> computercraft -> computer -> [TURTLE_ID]` folder.
-If you need to find your turtle id, open the target turtle and run `id`. ii.
+If you need to find your turtle id, open the target turtle and run `id`.

+	ii.
 Reboot the turtle.

 	**SinglePlayer & Multiplayer (Pastebin):**

 	i.
 Upload `turtle -> main -> startup.lua` to pastebin.

 	ii.
-In the target turtle, use `pastebin [URL_HERE] startup.lua`, replacing `[URL_HERE]` with the pastebin url. iii.
+In the target turtle, use `pastebin [URL_HERE] startup.lua`, replacing `[URL_HERE]` with the pastebin url.

+	iii.
 Reboot the turtle.

 	**Singleplayer & Multiplayer (Manual):**

 	i.
-Open the `turtle -> main -> startup.lua` file in this repository. ii.
-In the target turtle, type `edit startup.lua`. iii.
-Copy each line from the `startup.lua` individually into the computercraft editor. iv.
+Open the `turtle -> main -> startup.lua` file in this repository.

+	ii.
+In the target turtle, type `edit startup.lua`.

+	iii.
+Copy each line from the `startup.lua` individually into the computercraft editor.

+	iv.
 Press `CTRL / COMMAND` and `SAVE` using the arrow keys and enter.

 	v.
-Press `CTRL / COMMAND` and `EXIT` using the arrow keys and enter. vi.
+Press `CTRL / COMMAND` and `EXIT` using the arrow keys and enter.

+	vi.
 Reboot the turtle.

 ## Resources / Credits

 `99%` of the code was done by me, [@SPOOKEXE](https://www.github.com/SPOOKEXE).

-I used a resource to solve the turtle replication which is linked below; namely the `genesis` function.
+I used this particular resource to solve the turtle replication which is linked below; namely in the `genesis` function.

 <img src="docs/readme/credits-resource-1.png" alt="YouTube Video Thumbnail" width="600px"></img>

 **Video:** https://www.youtube.com/watch?v=MXYZufNQtdQ

 **Code:** https://pastebin.com/YtvRxY9j

 Another video resource I used as a 'goal' for the project was to visualize what the turtles see in a 3D space:

 <img src="docs/readme/credits-resource-1.png" alt="YouTube Video Thumbnail" width="600px"></img>

 **Video:** https://www.youtube.com/watch?v=pwKRbsDbxqc

 Finally, the last video reference I used was for general application to any turtle program; to get an idea of state persistence.

 <img src="docs/readme/credits-resource-3.png" alt="YouTube Video Thumbnail" width="600px"></img>

 **Video:** https://www.youtube.com/watch?v=U7HWMfgPGxo

 Apart from those, I did everything from the ground up.